makrai/notes/zhong-2105-larger-pretrained.md

 * the decaying fraction has more wrong or controversial labels than the rest
-* hE even after we adjust for the fraction of incorrect labels, the Decay fraction still exceeds the false discovery control => MINI models are better than LARGE models on some correctly labeled instans
+* hE even after we adjust for the fraction of incorrect labels, the Decay fraction still exceeds the false discovery control => Mini models are better than Large models on some correctly labeled instans
 * hE no interpretable pattern for these correctly labeled decaying instances by simply eyeballing
 * future directions to discover interpretable categories in Section 7

 # 5 instance-level accuracy has momentum:
-  improvement from MINI to MEDIUM corrs with improvement from MEDIUM to LARGE
+  improvement from Mini to MEDIUM corrs with improvement from MEDIUM to Large

-* naı̈ve approach is to calculate the Pearson correlation coefficient between MINI MEDIUM ∆Acc and MEDIUM LARGE ∆Acc, and we find the correlation to be 0
+* naı̈ve approach is to calculate the Pearson correlation coefficient between Mini MEDIUM ∆Acc and MEDIUM Large ∆Acc, and we find the correlation to be 0
   * accuracies being bounded in [0, 1]
-    * If MEDIUM drastically improves over MINI from 0 to 1, there is no room for LARGE to improve over MEDIUM
+    * If MEDIUM drastically improves over Mini from 0 to 1, there is no room for Large to improve over MEDIUM
   * To remove this inherent negative correlation, we calculate the correlation conditioned on the accuracy of the middle-sized model
     * bucket instances by their estimated MEDIUM accuracy into intervals of